casneno/fetch-me/README.md

 ![Shopping Page](https://github.com/casneno/fetch-me/blob/main/src/images/screenshots/Screenshot_shopping.png)

-Once Signed-up and Logged in, the user is able to navigate the diferent pages by means of the navbar at the bottom of the screen.
-The user can then add/remove other users from their friend list to favorite them or engage straight away in shopping by creating a new order and inviting others to colaborate.
-When shopping, items that are added to the cart can be seen by toggling screens and then their quantities can be adjusted.
-To remove an item, you jsut need to reduce its quantity to zero.
-When you are ready, proceed to your order review end, finalaly, to checkout. (currently the payment feature has not yet been implemented)
+Once signed-up and logged in, the user is able to navigate the diferent pages by means of the navbar at the bottom of the screen.
+The user can then add/remove other users from their friend list, favorite them or engage straight away in shopping by creating a new order and inviting others to colaborate.
+When shopping, items that are added to the cart can be seen by toggling between screens and then their quantities can be adjusted.
+To remove an item, you just need to reduce its quantity to zero.
+When you are ready, proceed to your order review end, finally, to checkout. (currently the payment feature has not yet been implemented)

 ## Brief